Katie's Cucina

 While the potatoes cook, dice the onions and bell pepper.
 Toss in the bowl used for the potatoes.
 Add the onions and peppers at the half way mark of cooking flipping the potatoes so they brown on all sides.

-Remove from the Air Fryer using a spatula and enjoy immediately.
+Remove from the Air Fryer using a spatula and enjoy immediately with your favorite eggs, bacon or even serve at brunch with a tortilla egg bake.

 FAQs